-The criteria of equal population, contiguity, and voting rights considerations are required by law and will be employed throughout this article.
+The criteria of equal population, contiquity and voting rights considerations are required by law and will be employed throughout this paper.
 Beyond those, traditional redistricting uses the so-called neutral criteria of compactness and not splitting political boundaries, such as counties and municipalities.
-These additional criteria are written into some states' constitutions or legislation, but not uniformly.2 While these traditional criteria,3 if actually adhered to, would prohibit the worst abuses of partisan gerrymandering, they do not necessarily prevent unintentional gerrymandering which comes about from political geography as was shown for Florida (Chen and Rodden 2013).4 This article does an up-to-date analysis of congressional redistricting in Pennsylvania to determine whether unintentional gerrymandering also is likely to occur in this state.
-In the following two sections, it is
+These additional criteria are written into some states' constitutions or legislation, but not uniformly.
+While these traditional criteria, 3 if actually adhered to, would prohibit the worst abuses of partisan gerrymandering, they do not necessarily prevent unintentional gerrymandering which comes about from political geography as was shown for Florida (Chen and Rodden, 2013).
+This paper does an up to date analysis of congressional redistricting in Pennsylvania to determine whether unintentional gerrymandering also is likely to occur in this state.
+In Sections 2 and 3 it is shown that all the many traditional maps that have recently been drawn for the Pennsylvania (PA) congressional delegation would have resulted seen as legislative law, not judicial law.
+Cover (2018) is one of the many articles that review court cases.